lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the img directory.<br/><br/>
 ![img1](readme_images/img1.png)

 - Run the main.go file in the main folder with exactly two arguments.
 The first argument specifies the path of the CSV file containing the chart data and the second one defines the path for the output file.
-(In this example, We drew the chart on two of the possible output formats, which are PNG and SVG.
+(In this example, we drew the chart on two of the possible output formats, which are PNG and SVG.
 We used the data from the demoData.csv file and defines the demoPNG.png and demoSVG.svg as the output paths)<br/><br/>
 ![img2](readme_images/img2.png)

 - Now, let's take a look at our created files on a browser.
-(As you might be noticed, the SVG version is made more sophisticated than the PNG one.
+(As you might have noticed, the SVG version is made more sophisticated than the PNG one.
 This is due to the robustness of the svggo library supporting the limited time, whereas the PNG version uses the basic built-in image library with finite functionality)
 ![img3](readme_images/img3.png)<br/><br/>
 ![img4](readme_images/img4.png)

 **17. pdf**

 This is the solution for the [20th](https://github.com/gophercises/pdf) exercise.
-Activities involved: creating two programs related to pdf, one that makes an invoice PDF file and the other one creates a certificate PDF file.
+Activities involved: creating two programs related to pdf, one that makes an invoice letter on a PDF file and the other one creates a certificate instead.
 We will cover both of the programs in the demonstration below.

 To run the program: